Ingersoll Houses

 The Ingersoll Houses is a housing complex owned by NYCHA that contains 19 residential buildings.
 The building numbering continues from the Walt Whitman Housing Complex and ranges from numbers 16 to 35.
 Buildings XVI-XX and XXIV-XXXIV have 6 stories while Buildings XXI-XXIII and also XXXV are 11 stories tall.
 They are located between St. Edward's to Prince Street and from Park Avenue/Tillary Street to Myrtle Avenue in Fort Greene, Brooklyn.
 There are currently 3,579 residents as of 2025.
 This housing complex was named after Raymond V. Ingersoll.

 History

-These buildings were built in February 1944 along with Walt Whitman Houses.
+These buildings were built in February 1944, along with Walt Whitman Houses.

-21st Century

-In this century, there have been many renovations for both this and Whit Whitman Houses.
-In 2009, the elevators were being replaced in here costs $37M and the apartment renovations for both cost about $50M and the upgrades of kitchens, floors, metal stairs, and electrical work for both costed $140M and also boiler replacements and upgrades were in design in this complex with a funding for $7.78M.
+In the 21st century, there have been many renovations for both this and Whit Whitman Houses.
+In 2009, the elevators were being replaced in here costs $37M and the apartment renovations for both cost about $50M and the upgrades of kitchens, floors, metal stairs, and electrical work for both costed $140M and also boiler replacements and upgrades were in design in this complex with funding for $7.78M.

-In Summer of 2025, NYCHA's Asset and Capital Management division (A&CM) completed an exterior brickwork and the façade upgrade for both the Ingersoll Houses and the Red Hook Houses (West).
+In the summer of 2025, NYCHA's Asset and Capital Management division (A&CM) completed an exterior brickwork and the façade upgrade for both the Ingersoll Houses and the Red Hook Houses (West).
 The $38.2M project included the installation of newer improvements like masonry, structural beams, and drainage systems.